Homebuyers: Watch Out for Mortgage Closing Scams

 Hackers prey on unsuspecting homebuyers with false money-wiring instructions.

 A new kind of fraud has exploded onto the scene in the real estate industry.
 Unscrupulous hackers are swindling homebuyers out of their closing costs at a rapidly growing rate.
-The number of cases involving wire transfer fraud has risen sharply in the past few years, and the Chicago Tribune reported that the FBI tracked down almost $1 billion of misallocated closing costs in 2017 alone.
+The number of cases involving wire transfer fraud has risen sharply in the past few years, particularly during the pandemic.
+An estimated 13,600 people were victims of wire fraud in the real estate and rental sector in 2020, a 17% increase over 2019, with losses of more than $213 million, according to FBI data.

 This phishing scam typically happens when scammers hack into email accounts belonging to mortgage lenders, title companies, or real estate offices, looking for any pending real estate transactions.
 When they find one, they send an email to the buyer that is materially identical to the emails sent by the actual institution.
 The email will tell the buyer that the instructions for wiring their closing costs have changed at the last minute, with new instructions for sending the money—to the hacker’s account.